ionic-enterprise/ionic-training-decks/src/assets/data/markdown/photo-gallery-step02.md

 In this lab, you will:

-* generate an Ionic application
+* add Capacitor to the project
+* add the iOS and Adnroid platforms
-* build and run the generated application
+* build and run the application on both platforms

 ## Capacitor in a Nutshell